-In this article, injury prevention expert and former physical education teacher, Dr. Laura Miele-Pascoe describes the role of teachers and administrators in preventing and managing student injuries in physical education.
+In this article, education experts describe the role of teachers and administrators in preventing and managing student injuries in physical education.

 Investigating Physical Education Injuries